ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

   }
 ~~~

-But if the changes concerns the same subtree, it is RECOMMANDED to regroup the changes in a unqiue fetch, as given in the following example:
+But if the changes concerns the same subtree, it is RECOMMENDED to regroup the changes in a unique fetch, as given in the following example:

   ~~~
   iPATCH /c